 The infamous Chase 5/24 rule is one of the most important rules to know about when it comes to applying for new credit cards.
 But what exactly is the Chase 5/24 rule and which cards are subject to this rule?

-This article will explain everything you need to know about the 5/24 rule including all of its exceptions and how certain things are affected like business credit cards and authorized user accounts.
+This article will explain everything you need to know about the Chase 5/24 rule including all of its many exceptions and how certain things are affected like business credit cards and authorized user accounts.

 I’ll show you a few ways how to get around the rule and also give you some strategy pointers on how to go about dealing with 5/24.

 What is the Chase 5/24 rule?